Apply now(3 page PDF)

 The Editorial Board consists of more than 30 members, including a patient representative, representatives of the organizations that sponsor Annals, and other leaders in primary care, primary care research, health care, health and medical education.

 Term: One year (September 1-August 31) with an option to serve a second term with the approval of the editorial team.
-The application deadline is August 19, 2014.

-Time away from medical school: 4-5 days
+Time commitment away from medical school: 4-5 days

 Time commitment for communication and meeting preparation: Light to moderate.
 Board members may also be asked to provide input by e-mail and/or phone at other times during the year.

-Annual Annals of Family Medicine Editorial Advisory Board
+Required meetings: Annual Annals of Family Medicine Editorial Advisory Board

-Annals will reimburse the resident and student representatives for meeting expenses.
+Funding: Annals will reimburse the resident and student representatives for meeting expenses.
 Medical students and family medicine residents are eligible.

 Apply now(4 page PDF)